You're viewing an archived version of this project. Please visit the new Big Give site to find current fundraising campaigns.

 Steve is EJF's Founder and Executive Director who leads the strategies and the high-level political engagement.

-Communications and Press Officer - Daisy will help secure public and political attention through media, reports, and public events.
+Daisy is EJFs Communications and Press Officer who works to secure public and political attention through media, reports, and public events.

-Film Producer - Charlie has led many field investigations and produced films for a variety of audiences, public and political.
+Charlie is EJF's Film Producer.
+He has led many field investigations and produced films for a variety of audiences, public and political.

-Digital Campaigner - Sarah leads on digital outreach and engagement, building public petitions that demonstrate support for climate issues.
+Sarah is EJF's Digital Campaigner.
+She leads on digital outreach and engagement, building petitions that demonstrate support for climate issues.

 Today I think we live in a society where it's popular to talk a lot about justice.
 We talk about the environment, we talk about the climate issues, but when it comes down to it, are you willing to make a change?